eatmyvenom/dotfiles/README.md

 ## What is here

 * WMs             - 2bwm / awesome / bspwm / dwm / i3 / openbox / sowm / herbstluftwm
 * Terminals       - alacritty / kitty / st / termite / tilda / xterm / urxvt / aterm
 * Backround       - nitrogen / feh
 * Launcher        - Rofi / dmenu
 * Editor          - neovim
 * Shells          - Bash / zsh / mksh / tcsh / fish / sh / dash
 * Hotkeys         - sxhkd
 * Bar             - Polybar (I'll do a tint2 some day)
+* Process Monitor - Runit

 ## Other stuff

 * Screenshots  - gscreenshot (I can do some bare scrot scripts soon)
 * Music player - ytmdesktop (with some custom css)
 * Visualizer   - cli-visualizer
-* Compositor   - picom
+* Compositor   - picom-git
 * X Session    - lxsession (just because it works well with lxappearance)
 * GTK theme    - Arc-dark (I really want a custom one and ill work on that but if anyone can help with that ill love you forever)

+### Notes

+Recently I have moved from my autostart script just starting things to having `runit` monitor and supervise processes.
+This shift has been quite easy and runit has been great to use.
+If you want to not use runit then just use the default script in autostart, otherwise use the runit script.

 ### Deps